crcn/paperclip.js/README.md

 PaperclipJS is a tiny template engine for the DOM.
 It compiles HTML straight to JavaScript, and only updates the parts it needs to.
 This means you get über fast apps with a low CPU & memory footprint.

 Paperclip was designed for interoperability, and customization.
-Incorporate it into your existing application, and use it with any rendering engine (DOM, Canvas, WebGL, server-side).
+Incorporate it into your existing application, use it with any rendering engine (DOM, Canvas, WebGL, server-side).

 basic example: